Interlaken, Utah: Geography

 The entire town is situated on the foothills in northwestern Heber Valley.
 It is surrounded on three sides (west, north, and east) by the Wasatch Mountain State Park.
 On the south is the city of Midway, which provides the only access to the town via either Canyon View Road (North 220 West) or Interlaken Drive (the latter of which was originally the only access road to Interlaken).
 According to the United States Census Bureau, the town has a total area of 0.223 sqmi, all land.

 History

-The community was began as a housing development in unincorporated Wasatch County that was known as Interlaken Estates.
+The community began as a housing development in unincorporated Wasatch County that was known as Interlaken Estates.
 The town was officially incorporated on May 20, 2015.